Call us on 01202 006040 to secure an extra 10% saving. Offer Ends Today!

 Recent changes in the animal therapy industry have made it possible for students to obtain a qualification at Level 6 in Veterinary Physiotherapy without attending University.

 The Level 3 Diploma in Small Animal Hydrotherapy + Level 6 Diploma in Veterinary Physiotherapy with Hydrotherapy is available for anyone aged 18 or over.
-This Ofqual regulated qualification includes six days of practical training at a Woozelbears Hydrotherapy, 25 days of Physiotherapy Training at the Canine Fitness Centre and 800 hours of clinical practice.
+This Ofqual regulated qualification includes 5 days of practical training at hydrotherapy centre, 25 days of physiotherapy training, and 800 hours of clinical practice.

 This qualification is perfect if you have a passion for animals and want to treat animals on land and in water as a qualified Veterinary Physiotherapist and Hydrotherapist.
 This course also allows you to study the course at your own pace and offers practical training that is local to you.